Our Health Program

 If the Panel do not agree the doctor has an impairment, they will write a report for the Council to consider no further action or may recommend the Council refers the doctor to another stream, such as the performance stream.

-Conditions proposed are not mandatory for practitioners to accept as the CAP assessment is not a disciplinary process.
+Conditions proposed are not mandatory for practitioners to accept as the health assessment is not a disciplinary process.
 However, these conditions may be proposed (at an IRP) with the intention of keeping patients and the public safe as well as assisting the practitioner in taking care of their own health.

 If an impaired practitioner lacks insight and does not acknowledge the need for some limitation on his or her practice, it may be necessary for the practitioner to attend a hearing convened under s150 of the National Law.
 At this hearing, the Council’s delegates will decide if it is necessary to take immediate action to protect the public, through the imposition of conditions or even suspension of the practitioner.